Home โ€บ Interests โ€บ Adventure Travel

 Orkney is an archipelago of 70 islands, about ten kilometers northeast of Scotland’s coast.
 You can reach these islands by ferry from Aberdeen or by plane from Edinburgh and Glasgow.

-The best time to see the northern lights is from September to March, during the fall and winter.
+The best time to see the Northern Lights in Orkney is from September to March.
 For the ultimate experience, the night sky must be without clouds.

-You can also go to Orkney Craft Trail and learn more about local handmade artists and the culture of making crafts or go to one of many restaurants with seafood specialties.
+You can also go to the Orkney Craft Trail and learn more about local handmade artists and the culture of making crafts, or go to one of the many restaurants with seafood specialties.

 6. Abisko, Swedish Lapland

 In the far north of Sweden lies the small village of Abisko.
-From there, using a chairlift, you can come to the top of Mount Njella where an Aurora Sky Station is located.
-According to Lonely Planet magazine, this is the most incredible spot in the world to see the northern lights.
+From there, using a chairlift, you can reach the top of Mount Njella, where an Aurora Sky Station is located.
+According to Lonely Planet magazine, this is the most incredible spot in the world to see the Northern Lights.

 Abisko National Park is located within the Arctic Circle, practically in the center of the Aurora Zone.
-From November to April, you can enjoy the light performance in the sky, except in the case of cloudy nights.
+From November to April, you can enjoy the light performance in the sky, except on cloudy nights.

 You can find accommodation in Aurora Mountain Station, the only hotel in the entire National Park.
-Also, you can visit a very interesting Ice Hotel, near Kiruna Airport, which is the primary connection of the National Park with larger cities such as Stockholm.
+Also, you can visit a fascinating Ice Hotel, near Kiruna Airport, which is the primary connection of the National Park with larger cities such as Stockholm.

 Interestingly, this area also features a period with no nights during the summer season, so you can experience the Midnight Sun.